tigressine/lion/docs/gettingstarted.md

 Follow these steps to get started developing for lion after cloning the repo

+*Do `!addroles LionCollab` in the discord server for access to the lion development channel*

 ### 1. Installing dependencies
 Note: lion requires Python 3.5.3+